 - Gather the essentials - This information is usually available from the University marketing team, or the web team.

 - Branding / Web Style Guidelines: Most/all customers will have institutional guidelines for how their presence is represented on the web, which can include things like colours, and image placement.
-You can see an example of these type of guidelines for St Andrews.

 - Logo Location: We will require a hi-resolution version of your institutional logo, for use in your Talis tenancy as well as on the customer directory.